Sharpening stone

 Sharpening stones, or whetstones, are used to sharpen the edges of steel tools such as knives through grinding and honing.

-Such stones come in a wide range of shapes, sizes, and material compositions.
+Such stones come in a wide range of shapes, sizes, grits and material compositions for varied use.
 They may be flat, for working flat edges, or shaped for more complex edges, such as those associated with some wood carving or woodturning tools.
 They may be composed of natural quarried material or from man-made material.
 They come in various grades, which refer to the grit size of the abrasive particles in the stone.
 (Grit size is given as a number, which indicates the spatial density of the particles; a higher number denotes a higher density and therefore smaller particles, which give a finer finish to the surface of the sharpened object.)
 Stones intended for use on a workbench are called bench stones, while small, portable ones, whose size makes it hard to draw large blades uniformly over them, especially "in the field", are called pocket stones.